 Once you start a new bulb, don’t crack-open the whole thing.
 Instead, scoop as many cloves as you need and leave the rest intact.
 It will last longer this way.

-Once you’ve peeled and prepared the cloves, their place is in the fridge.
+When it comes to cloves you’ve peeled and prepared, their place is in the fridge.
 It doesn’t matter if you chopped, minced, or pressed the garlic, you either should use it right away or refrigerate in an airtight container.

 Please note that you can submerge prepared garlic in olive oil to make it last a day or two more.
 Before you do that, make sure to learn about how to do it right so you won’t risk botulism poisoning.
 By and large, it’s probably better to discard the rest of the prepared garlic than to risk foodborne illness.